wp-plugins/grand-media/readme.txt

 *   Intergration with social services
 *   Upload ZIP with files
 *   Image Editor with watermark feature
-*   Add drag'n'drop sorting for files in category
+*   Add drag'n'drop sorting for files in album
 *   Add bulk editing

 == Installation ==

-1. Upload `grand-media` folder to the `/wp-content/plugins/` directory
+1. Upload `gm-media` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to Gmedia Gallery page and Add Tags & Categories
+3. Go to Gmedia Gallery page and Add Tags & Albums
-4. Add Files to categories and with chosen tags
+4. Add Files to albums and with chosen tags
 5. Go to Manage Galleries... -> Available Modules tab -> choose module and click Create button
-6. Change settings to fit your site -> give gallery the Name -> in Query Builder choose category and other parameters to query images -> click Save button
+6. Change settings to fit your site -> give gallery the Name -> in Query Builder choose album and other parameters to query images -> click Save button
 7. On Edit Post page click created gallery in Gmedia Metabox to insert shortcode in text editor.
 8. When gallery loads first time on the created page or if you've added new images to gallery you'll see progress bar which means creating thumbnails for new images